corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 {{< /tabs >}}

-Checking that the transaction meets the contract constraints is only part of verifying the transaction’s contents.
-We will usually also want to perform our own additional validation of the transaction contents before signing, to ensure that the transaction proposal represents an agreement we wish to enter into.
+It is possible to perform additional validation of the transaction contents before signing, to ensure that the transaction proposal represents an agreement you wish to enter into.

-However, the `SignedTransaction` holds its inputs as `StateRef` instances, and its attachments as `SecureHash` instances, which do not provide enough information to properly validate the transaction’s contents.
-We first need to resolve the `StateRef` and `SecureHash` instances into actual `ContractState` and `Attachment` instances, which we can then inspect.
+Before this is possible, it is necessary to resolve the `StateRef` and `SecureHash` instances into actual `ContractState` and `Attachment` instances, which are then inspected.
+This is because the `SignedTransaction` holds its inputs as `StateRef` instances, and its attachments as `SecureHash` instances.
+These alone do not alone provide enough information to properly validate the transaction’s contents.

-We achieve this by using the `ServiceHub` to convert the `SignedTransaction` into a `LedgerTransaction`:
+Resolving these instances requires using the `ServiceHub` to convert the `SignedTransaction` into a `LedgerTransaction`:

 {{< tabs name="tabs-28" >}}
 {{% tab name="kotlin" %}}